 Artisanal roasters swear by manual coffee grinders like the Kyocera Ceramic Coffee Grinder ($39).
 While it sounds like a splurge, coffee fanatics swear it makes the beans taste better.
 The mechanism evenly grinds beans, and you can choose fine to coarse settings, depending on how you are brewing the coffee (French press or pour-over).

-Artisanal coffeemakers stock their shops with this Chemex Wood Collar Glass Coffee Maker ($37 for six-cup maker).
+Artisanal coffeemakers stock their shops with this Chemex Wood Collar Glass Coffee Maker ($37 for three-cup maker).
 With this rustic, hipster design, you or a coffee-lover you know will start brewing like the cool coffee pros.